febiosoftware/FEBio.jl/README.md

 (@dev_Comodo) pkg> dev --local https://github.com/febiosoftware/FEBio.jl
 ```
 * Other packages can now be added to this environment as desired, e.g. [Comodo.jl](https://github.com/COMODO-research/Comodo.jl).
-* Next if one is working in an editor like VS Code or Codium, one can open the `dev_Comodo` folder there to start using this environment.
+* Next if one is working in an editor like VS Code or Codium, one can open the `dev_FEBio` folder there to start using this environment.

 ## Adding/installing FEBio
 Currently FEBio.jl does not ship with the FEBio binaries.
 Instead users should either obtain them from [the FEBio website](https://febio.org/), or compile their own using the [FEBio source](https://github.com/febiosoftware/FEBio).